 A cased pencil that has met all requirements earns the seal of approval and is Certified non-toxic.

 How It Works

 Pencil makers who want their pencils to carry the PMA certified non-toxic seal must have materials submitted for review according to the safety standards established for the Certification Program.
 This includes the review of cores, slats, ferrules, erasers and lacquers to make sure they contain only non-toxic substances.

 It's not easy for a pencil to earn the PMA seal of approval!
 All of the parts of the pencil must be individually reviewed for toxicity.
-Then, once a pencil is assembled, they are randomly tested again to ensure that PMA approved pencils are non-toxic, from immediate and long-term health points of view.
 Any time a material in a pencil is changed and a non-approved ingredient is used, the entire approval process must be repeated.